eippertlab/cardiac-artefact-removal/README.md

 * CoV (Coefficient of Variation)

 ### Statistics ###
-Scripts contained in **/Statistics** are used to determine statistical significance via one-sample permutation t-tests for the SNR, RI, INPSR and CoV results.
+Scripts contained in **/Statistics** are used to determine statistical significance via repeated measures ANOVA and one-sample permutation t-tests for the SNR, RI, INPSR and CoV results.

 ### Plotting_Code_Publication ###
 Scripts contained in **/Plotting_Code_Publication** are used to generate all manuscript and supplement figures,